liveanddeadcat/liveanddeadcat/README.md

 ### Hi there 👋
-#### This is a live-and-dead cat.
+#### This is Yuchen.
-I'm working on improving my bioinformatic skills as a wet lab buddy!😉 And hope to develop some useful ways to make my work more efficient...
+I'm working on improving my bioinformatic skills as a wet lab scientist!😉

 <!--